OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSecurityManager.rst

         Enables security of control data (OCA messages).
 After calling this method all OCA messages are sent and received using a secure connection.
-        The return value indicates whether the operation succeeded.
-If the operation fails security is not enabled.
+        If the operation fails, security is not enabled.

         This method has id ``3.1``.